ScratchAddons/ScratchAddons/README.md

-# Welcome to ScratchAddons extension's Github repo!
+# Welcome to Scratch Addons's repository!

 ![](https://img.shields.io/github/stars/ScratchAddons/ScratchAddons?style=flat-square&color=blue) ![](https://img.shields.io/github/forks/ScratchAddons/ScratchAddons?style=flat-square&color=red) ![](https://img.shields.io/github/watchers/ScratchAddons/ScratchAddons?style=flat-square) ![](https://img.shields.io/github/issues/ScratchAddons/ScratchAddons?color=green&logo=GitHub&logoColor=Red&style=flat-square) ![](https://img.shields.io/github/issues-closed/ScratchAddons/ScratchAddons?color=red&logo=GitHub&logoColor=red&style=flat-square) ![](https://img.shields.io/github/issues-pr/ScratchAddons/ScratchAddons?color=green&logo=GitHub&logoColor=red&style=flat-square) ![](https://img.shields.io/github/issues-pr-closed/ScratchAddons/ScratchAddons?color=red&logo=GitHub&logoColor=red&style=flat-square)

-_Note, that this was written by a person, who has a general idea of what's going on, but can't really dive into any details :P_

-Let's start nice and simple with:

-## What is this extension for?
+## What is Scratch Addons?

-ScratchAddons' mission is to combine all existing Scratch extensions, used by many people into a single easy-to-access place.
-The extension itself contains various _addons_ - scripts or styles, that modify the look or behaviour of Scratch editor/website.
+Scratch Addons is a WebExtension (supports both Chrome and Firefox).
+Scratch Addons' mission is to combine all existing Scratch extensions, userscripts and userstyles into a single easy-to-access place, while still letting users choose which ones to enable.

-There aren't many addons yet, since we're still working on the _addon API_ (more on that later), but feel free to add new ones to the `addons` folder using the power of pull requests.

-## Addon API

-The Addon API allows addons to interact with the environment.
-It allows them to access stuff, like viewing info about account the user's logged in, sending messages between tabs, adding stuff to editor's context menus, sending notifications, etc.

-TODO: Add a more detailed explanation of API

-## Webpages

-Oh right, that's one of the things I'm qualified to talk about!
-So, currently there is only a "settings" page for the user to manage addons and other extension settings.
-It is located at `webpages/settings` and contains an HTML, CSS and a few media files.

-## Miscellaneous
+## What's actually an "addon"?

+An addon is similar to an extension or a userscript, but they use special APIs provided by the Scratch Addons extension.
+These APIs allow addons to run scripts on a Scratch page (userscripts), run scripts on the background (persistent scripts), or apply styles to the Scratch website (userstyles).
+Userscripts and persistent scripts can use the `addon.*` JavaScript APIs, which allow them to obtain Scratch-related information (for example, get the current logged in user) and also use extension APIs (like sending notifications).
+Converting an already existing extension/userscript into an addon, or writing your own, is very easy.
+[Check out the guide](https://github.com/ScratchAddons/ScratchAddons/wiki/Creating-an-addon).

+## If everything is an addon, then what does Scratch Addons do?

+Scratch Addons by itself is just an addon loader.
+Its main tasks are:

+- Allow users to enable, disable and configure addons.
+- Run addons and provide APIs to them.
+- Provide global state to addons (for example, the `addon.auth` API)
+- Avoid addons from interfering with each other.
+- Avoid duplicate work from different addons.

+## How can I contribute?

 If you found a bug, or want to suggest new features, please use the [issues tab](https://github.com/ScratchAddons/ScratchAddons/issues).
-If you want to help with the code or add a new addon, you can do a [pull request](https://github.com/ScratchAddons/ScratchAddons/pulls).
-I think that's it, i honestly never wrote a proper README.
+If you want to help with the code or add a new addon, fork this repository, and then create a [pull request](https://github.com/ScratchAddons/ScratchAddons/pulls).